StackersPool/Riddimz/README.md

 # USERS PLATFORM
 A karaoke project could involve creating a platform for users to sing and share their performances, possibly with the use of non-fungible tokens (NFTs) to reward and incentivize participation.
 NFTs could be used to represent unique digital assets, such as a recording of a user's karaoke performance, which can be bought, sold, and traded on a blockchain.
 These digital assets could also be used to provide a way for users to showcase their talent and potentially gain fame and recognition in the karaoke community.
 Additionally, NFTs could be used as a form of digital currency within the platform to purchase items such as virtual costumes, backgrounds, and other digital assets.

+# TRANSACTION OF ROYALTYS
+A web3 karaoke app using blockchain technology and smart contracts could utilize smart contracts to handle transactions and payments for karaoke performances.
+The smart contract could automatically distribute royalties to the songwriters and performers, and handle the transfer of digital assets like karaoke tracks.
+Additionally, the app could use blockchain technology to provide a secure and transparent record of all transactions and performances on the platform.